willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

     });
   }
 ```
-Now we can use with logical binary operators without worrying about stringified [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values.
+Now we can use with logical AND operators without worrying about stringified [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) values.
 ``` js
   render({ bool: false }) {
     return `